 Applicants will pay a $5,000 non-refundable application fee and, if they are approved, a $90,000 licensing fee for dispensaries, and $110,000 for manufacturing facilities.
 Compassion center licenses will be granted based on a merit-based application process, which will consider: the suitability of the proposed location; the applicants’ character and expertise in related fields; the proposed centers’ plans, including for record keeping, safety and security, staffing and training, preventing diversion, and for pesticide-free cultivation; whether the applicant has sufficient capital; and its ability to make medication affordable for all patients.

 Each staffer of a compassion center must apply for and be granted a registry photo identification card.
 They must be 21 years of age or older and must not have been convicted of an excluded felony offense or a recent drug misdemeanor.

 Packaging and labeling: Marijuana may only be dispensed in sealed, tamper-proof containers clearly identified as medical marijuana having been issued by a specific compassion center.
 The label would also include the strain, batch, quantity, and active ingredients.
 Patients and caregivers must keep marijuana in its original packaging.

 Caregivers: Patients may designate a caregiver to assist with their medical use of marijuana, such as by picking it up from a dispensary for them.
 To serve as a caregiver, an individual must be 21 years of age or older, have no felony convictions, and must register with the state.
 They may assist no more than five patients.

-Limitations: Patients and caregivers are allowed to possess no more than three ounces of useable marijuana per 14-day period.
-The initiative does not allow marijuana to be used in a public place or a workplace.
+Limitations: Patients and caregivers are allowed to possess no more than a 30-day supply of useable marijuana as determined by the Department of Health.
+The law does not allow marijuana to be used in a public place or a workplace.